nbolten/unweaver/CONTRIBUTING.md

 `unweaver` includes a `setup.py` file for legacy build support.
-As of writing, `poetry` does not yet have a native way to directly manage a `setup.py` file, so `unweaver` uses the [`dephell`](https://dephell.org) tool.
-For a variety of reasons (including depending on pre-alpha libraries), `dephell` should be installed globally and independently of your develpment setup, including `poetry`'s virtual environments.
+As of writing, `poetry` does not yet have a native way to directly manage a `setup.py` file, so

 ### Generating requirements.txt files